On the fractional Poisson process and the discretized stable subordinator: Appendix A: Operators, transforms and special functions

 Furthermore $\Psi(t) = E_\nu(-t^\nu)$ is the solution of the fractional relaxation equation with the Caputo derivative

 whereas $\phi(t) = -{\ds\frac{d}{dt} E_\nu(-t^\nu)} $ is the solution of the fractional relaxation equation with the Riemann-Liouville derivative

-We refer to \cite{Gorenflo_PALA10,GAR_Vietnam03,Gorenflo-Mainardi_BAD-HONNEF08} for the relevance of Mittag-Leffler functions in theory of continuous time random walk and space-time fractional diffusion and in asymptotics of power laws. \vsp \underline{The Wright function} is defined as
+We refer to our recent monograph \cite{GKMR_BOOK14} and to our papers \cite{Gorenflo_PALA10,GAR_Vietnam03, Gorenflo-Mainardi_BAD-HONNEF08, Gorenflo-Mainardi_EPJ-ST11, Gorenflo-Mainardi_METZLER11, Gorenflo-Mainardi_KILBAS12} for the relevance of Mittag-Leffler functions in theory of continuous time random walk and space-time fractional diffusion and in power law asymptotics.
+Particularly worth to be mentioned is the pioneering paper by Hilfer and Anton \cite{Hilfer-Anton_PRE95}.
+They show that for transforming a general evolution equation for continuous time random walk into the time fractional version of the Kolmogorov-Feller equation a waiting time law expressible via a Mittag-Leffler type function is required. \vsp \underline{The Wright function} is defined as

 We distinguish the Wright functions of {\it first kind} ($\lambda \ge 0$) and {\it second kind} ($-1<\lambda<0$).
 The case $\lambda =0$ is trivial since $ W_{0, \mu }(z) = { \e^{\, z}/ \Gamma(\mu )}\,.$ The Wright function is entire of order $1/(1+\lambda)$ hence of exponential type only if $\lambda \ge 0$. \vsp \underline{Laplace transforms of the Wright functions} \vsp For the Wright function of the first kind, being entire of exponential type, the Laplace transform can be obtained by transforming the power series term by term: